Azure/azure-sdk-for-python/sdk/communication/azure-communication-siprouting/swagger/SWAGGER.md

-# API-NAME
 > see https://aka.ms/autorest

 This is the AutoRest configuration file for the API-NAME.

 ---
 ## Getting Started
-To build the SDK for API-NAME, simply Install AutoRest and in this folder, run:
+To build the SDK for API-NAME, simply install autorest and in this folder, run:

 > `autorest`